Competitive monitoring in retail: How can we improve the accuracy of product matching?

 The three cases to distinguish: exact match / equivalent / substitute

-Exact Match: same EAN.
-Equivalent: similar characteristics.
-Substitute: same customer need.
+- Exact Match: same EAN.

-Equivalents share similar technical characteristics.
 Substitutes meet the same customer need without being technically identical.

 The number one causes of matching errors (and how to spot them)

-But where do these errors that pollute your reports come from?
-Here are the classic pitfalls that your scraping tools encounter every day for your competitive retail product matching monitoring.
+Here are the common pitfalls your scraping tools encounter every day when monitoring retail product matching for competitive analysis.

 Variants (size, color, capacity, vintage)